People’s lives often depend on the quick reaction and competent care of Emergency

 Paramedics maintain the highest level of EMT certification and licensing in the out-of-hospital setting.
 Paramedics are required to possess complex knowledge and skills including advanced level airway management, advanced cardiac monitoring and treatment, more in-depth knowledge of pharmacology, anatomy and physiology, cardiology, medical emergencies, and traumatic injuries and treatments.

 Paramedic Certification: The KVCC Paramedic Certificate Program starts every January and runs for three consecutive semesters.
-Because our course is only 12 months long, students must be licensed AEMTs prior to starting the program.
+Students must be licensed AEMTs prior to starting the program.
 Each semester, paramedic students are enrolled in at least two didactic/lab paramedic specific courses and one paramedic clinical course.
-These classes meet every Tuesday from 9:00 am to 5:00 pm, and the first Wednesday of every month (depending on holidays, etc).
 This program utilizes online learning platforms, lecture, group discussions, simulation, scenarios, lab skills, and clinical experiences.
 Paramedic students complete a minimum of 550 hours of clinical in both hospitals and on ambulances throughout this program.
 Successful completion of this course requires students to maintain a minimum classroom grade of 80% of better, complete all clinical requirements, be able to demonstrate competency in psychomotor skills and assessments, and exhibit appropriate professional behaviors both in the classroom and during clinical.

 Associate in Applied Science degree: Students can opt to complete the Associate in Applied Science degree by completing all the Paramedic program requirements, as well as prescribed general education requirements.